 Any driver looking to contest the charges in court should know that this is an extremely risky option that can lead to double the penalty points and an increased fine.
 The chance of successfully contesting the charges is very slim.

-To contest a speeding offence, you need to prove the speed gun was faulty or that the driver in the fixed penalty notice was not owner of the vehicle, in which case the owner must nominate who was the correct driver.
+To contest a speeding offence, you need to prove the speed gun was faulty or that the driver in the fixed penalty notice was no the owner of the vehicle, in which case the owner must nominate who was the correct driver.

 On conviction a judge must impose the points even if a client needs the licence for work.

-Best advice?
+Best advice from our road traffic accident solicitor?
 Avoid the penalty points next time!

 If you would like to know how many points you have on your licence, contact the Road Safety Authority at 1890 41 61 41 and quote your driver licence number.